mss1451/wavesim_cpp/README.md

-# Wave Simulator with Java and C++
+# Wave Simulator with C++
-This is an example wave simulation engine written in both Java and C++.
-The engine comes with a native Linux application which uses [gtkmm](https://www.gtkmm.org/) and [cairomm](https://www.cairographics.org/cairomm/) and an example Java application.
-For more details on what this project is about, see its [Code Project Article](https://www.codeproject.com/Articles/1259631/Wave-Simulator-with-Java-and-Cplusplus)
+This is an example wave simulation engine written in C++.
+The engine comes with a native Linux application which uses [gtkmm](https://www.gtkmm.org/) and [cairomm](https://www.cairographics.org/cairomm/).
+For more details on what this project is about, see its [Code Project Article](https://www.codeproject.com/Articles/1259631/Wave-Simulator-with-Java-and-Cplusplus).
+The java version is available [here](https://github.com/mss1451/wavesim_java).
 ## Prerequisites
-### Java
-This is a NetBeans project.
-Java 8 or later is required.
-### C++
 This is an Eclipse CDT project.
 The following development packages are required.
 1. libgtkmm-3.0-dev
 3. libglibmm-2.4-dev